1988 Edmonton Eskimos season

-The 1988 Edmonton Eskimos season was the 31st season for the team in the Canadian Football League and their 40th overall.
+The 1988 Edmonton Eskimos season was the 31st season for the team in the Canadian Football League (CFL) and their 40th overall.
 The Eskimos finished the season in first place with an 11–7 record.
 They appeared in the West Final where they lost to the BC Lions.

 The Eskimos offense had 496 points for, while the defense had 445 points allowed.
 During the season, Tracy Ham emerged as the team's starting quarterback for the next five seasons.